The Takeaway message?

 Children encounter new emotions throughout their lives – and especially during adolescence (9-16+).
 They feel all kinds of emotions that they cannot understand.
 In many cases, they will not even be consciously aware of them, but simply experience them.
 They will think irrational/obsessive thoughts and feel motivated to do things that make no logical sense – especially to outside observers.

 But these are not symptoms of mental disorders!
 They are the normal pains and consequences of changing from a child into adult.
-For adults (parents and teaching professionals) it is far more important to make children aware of this transition and help them through it – rather than fret about whether they have a mental disorder.
+For adults (parents as well as teaching professionals) it is far more important to make children aware of this transition and help them through it – rather than fret about whether they have a mental disorder.
 Making children’s emotional development as informed and as easy as possible is more far important than cramming them with extra maths.

 And, of course, adults must always be aware of their own biases!